 As Saint Mary’s administration moves forward with the implementation of the Graduate Student Teaching Fellow program, adjunct faculty members are voicing their concerns for the potential loss of their employment and quality of education for students.
 The Graduate Student Teaching Fellow program would allow Graduate Students to teach undergraduate classes for a variety of introductory disciplines.
 Although the College has been adamant that the program would not effect tenure or tenure track faculty, the fellows would be a risk to adjunct faculty, who do not have as much administrative protection.
 As a result adjunct faculty have been vocal with both administrators and students hoping to persuade the former to reconsider and the latter to support their opposition to this program.

-“The adjunct faculty does the heavy lifting at the College.
+In regards to comparing teaching loads, Professor Thomas Cooney, of the English Department, said “The adjunct faculty does the heavy lifting at the College.
 Their workload is heavier than the tenure faculty.
-They spend more time with students,” Professor Thomas Cooney, of the English Department, said.
+They spend more time with students.”

 If allowed the Graduate Student Teaching Fellows would teach any introductory courses that correspond to a graduate program at Saint Mary’s.
 This would effect professors from a vast range of disciplines.
-Professor Cooney, an English professor, was involved in the creation of the Graduate Student Teaching Fellows program, however, he claims that the program has transformed from the original intention.
+Professor Cooney was involved in the creation of the Graduate Student Teaching Fellows program, however, he claims that the program has transformed from the original intention.

 “I’m coming from a specific place that no one [from Saint Mary’s] comes from.
 I’m the one who set [the Graduate Student Teaching Fellows] up.
 I’m the one who put this into motion and I know all the negative aspects that are not being considered.
 Most importantly that less than one third of students that applied to the program had an English degree.
 Its often difficult to find three qualified students for graduate fellows,” Professor Cooney said.

-Professor Cooney claims that the original program allowed for about three graduate students to learn from professors and teach one course in their final year of study.
+Professor Cooney claims that the original program allowed for teaching interns, who were mentored by a faculty member during their second year of study.
 Professor Cooney wrote the policy for the program and enforced it for 15 years.
 Although Professor Cooney fully supports graduate students in their educational endeavours, he believes that as the amount of graduate student workers increases the program would not be beneficial for graduate students, undergraduates or professors.

 “There have been really strong graduate student teaching fellows but that does not mean that this program should be fully implemented,” Professor Cooney said.